abuXahra/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  3. SCRIPT 3-path: is a script that counts the number of directories in the PATH.

  4. SCRIPT 4-global_variables:is a script that lists environment variables.

+ 5. SCRIPT 5-local_variables: is  a script that lists all local variables and environment variables, and functions.